So, you’ve decided to become a certified life coach!

 Here are 5 factors to consider when picking the best life coach certification for you.

-1. Credentials of life coach certification programs
+1. The credentials that life coach certification programs provide

 When it comes to the value of a program’s credentials, this one’s basic – it’s either going to be accredited by the International Coaching Federation (ICF) or it’s not.